pvcraven/web-development-class/source/semester_2/assignments/first_javascript/first_javascript.rst

 Part 3
 ------

 Toggle the paragraph to be hidden and not hidden.
+Remember, most of the code you need is already in :ref:`jQuery` example code I showed.

 .. image:: part3.png

 Part 4
 ------

-User regular expressions to validate the following field:
+User regular expressions to validate the following field.
+Remember, most of the code you need is already in :ref:`jQuery` example code I showed.

 .. image:: part4.png

 Part 5
 ------

-Create a JSON string out of the following form fields:
+Create a JSON string out of the form fields below.
+Remember, most of the code you need is already in :ref:`jQuery` example code I showed.

 .. image:: part5.png